t-charura/yt-quick-insights/README.md

 ## Usage

-Start the app with the following command in your terminal:
+To launch the application, open your terminal and run the following command:

 ```bash
 insights run